 As soon as the target connects to the Anonymizer and requests the installer, the Collector downloads the correct installer for the target device's operating system in the folderC:\RCS\Collector\public.

-Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Front end management" on page 58.
+Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Frontend management".

 Android, BlackBerry, Symbian, WinMobile

 NOTE: if the target's operating system is unknown, use the multiplatform version.